 List every service included in the retainer.
 For each one, ask two questions:

-Add up what you're paying for operational services bundled into the retainer.
-That's the number you could eliminate by moving those tasks into a system the firm controls.
+Add up what you are paying for operational services bundled into the retainer.
+That budget may be movable into a system the firm controls.
 Understanding the real cost of legal marketing makes this math clearer.
-The remainder — the expertise services — is what the agency is actually worth to you.
-If that number is less than the retainer, you're overpaying for convenience.
+The remainder, the expertise services, is what the agency is actually worth to you.
+If that number is meaningfully below the retainer, you are paying a premium for convenience.

 The firms that separate expertise from operations in their marketing spend will consistently get better returns.
 Pay for what requires human judgment.
-Automate what doesn't.
+Automate what does not.
 Own the data either way.